nikirill/personalpage/content/publication/purbs.md

 +++
-title = "Reducing Metadata Leakage from Encrypted Files and Communication with PURBs" date = 2018-06-08 draft = false
+title = "Reducing Metadata Leakage from Encrypted Files and Communication with PURBs" date = 2019-07-03 draft = false

-authors = ["**Kirill Nikitin**, Ludovic Barman, Matthew Underwood, and Bryan Ford"] publication_types = ["7"]
+authors = ["**Kirill Nikitin**, Ludovic Barman, Wouter Lueks, Matthew Underwood, Jean-Pierre Hubaux and Bryan Ford"] publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "arXiv:1806.03160, January 2019"
-publication_short = ""
+publication = "Privacy Enhancing Technologies Symposium, July 2019" publication_short = ""

 # Abstract and optional shortened version.
-abstract = """Most encrypted data formats, such as PGP, leak substantial metadata in their plaintext headers, such as format version, encryption schemes used, the number of recipients who can decrypt the data, and even the identities of those recipients.
-This leakage can pose security and privacy risks, e.g., by revealing the full membership of a group of collaborators from a single encrypted E-mail between two of them, or enabling an eavesdropper to fingerprint the precise encryption software version and configuration the sender used and to facilitate targeted attacks against specific endpoint software weaknesses.
-We propose to improve security and privacy hygiene by designing future encrypted data formats such that no one without a relevant decryption key learns anything at all from a ciphertext apart from its length - and learns as little as possible even from that.
-To achieve this goal we present Padded Uniform Random Blobs or PURBs, an encrypted format functionally similar to PGP but strongly minimizing a ciphertext's leakage via metadata or length.
+abstract = """Most encrypted data formats leak metadata via their plaintext headers, such as format version, encryption
+              schemes used, number of recipients who can decrypt the data, and even the recipients’ identities.
+This leakage can pose security and privacy risks to users, e.g., by revealing the full membership of a group of collaboators from a single encrypted e-mail, or by enabling an eavesdropper to fingerprint the precise encryption software version and configuration the sender used.
-A PURB is indistinguishable from a uniform random bit-string to an observer without a decryption key.
-Legitimate recipients can efficiently decrypt the PURB even when it is encrypted for any number of recipients' public keys and/or passwords, and when those public keys are of different cryptographic schemes.
-PURBs use a novel padding scheme to reduce potential information leakage via the ciphertext's length _L_ to the asymptotic minimum of _O(log(log(L)))_ bits, comparable to padding to a power of two, but with much lower padding overhead of at most 12% which decreases further with large payloads.""" abstract_short = ""
+              We propose that future encrypted data formats improve security and privacy hygiene by producing Padded Uniform Random Blobs or _PURBs_: ciphertexts indistinguishable from random bit strings to anyone without a decryption key.
+A PURB’s content leaks nothing at all, even the application that created it, and is padded such that even its length leaks as little as possible.
+Encoding and decoding ciphertexts with no cleartext markers presents efficiency challenges, however.
+We present cryptographically agile encodings enabling legitimate recipients to decrypt a PURB efficiently, even when encrypted for any number of recipients’ public keys and/or passwords, and when these public keys are from different cryptographic suites.
+PURBs employ Padmé, a novel padding scheme that limits information leakage via ciphertexts of maximum length _M_ to a practical optimum of _O(loglog M)_ bits, comparable to padding to a power of two, but with lower overhead of at most 12% and decreasing with larger payloads.""" abstract_short = ""

 # Featured image thumbnail (optional)